4 Billion Years On

 This month in numbers

 Colombia experienced its 6th warmest April on record, with an average temperature of 24.63°C, marking an anomaly of +1°C compared to the 1961–1990 baseline.
-The global land temperature for April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.1°C. Looking at the three-month period from February to April 2026, Colombia recorded its 9th warmest such period, with an average temperature of 24.71°C and an anomaly of +0.8°C.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also ranked as the 9th warmest on record for Colombia, at 24.71°C, an anomaly of +0.8°C.

 What changed